 The City of St. Augustine Charter of 1925 provides that the City Commission shall appoint a City Attorney to act as the legal adviser to, and attorney and counselor for, the municipality and all of its officers in matters relating to their official duties.
 Our City Attorney is Isabelle C. Lopez.

 As the city attorney, Ms. Lopez provides the City Commission, its boards and committees, as well as, City staff, with a wide range of legal representation on issues ranging from contracts to constitutional law.
-The City Attorney attends all meetings of the City Commission, Planning and Zoning Board, Historic Architectural Review Board, Code Enforcement, Adjustments and Appeals Board, and Community Redevelopment Agency.
+The City Attorney attends all meetings of the City Commission, Historic Architectural Review Board, Community Redevelopment Agency, Police Officers’ Retirement Board, and the General Employees Retirement Board.
 The City Attorney also prosecutes criminal and non-criminal City ordinance violations in the County Court system.